Looking for the best Amazon Prime Day TV sales? Shop LG, Apple and Samsung deals today

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through the links below may earn us and our publishing partners a commission.

 Amazon Prime Day 2023 is officially here, which means you can finally shop the best discounts of the year!
-Today, July 11 and tomorrow, July 12, we'll be hunting down all the must-shop Amazon Prime deals on Reviewed-approved TVs so you can binge your favorite shows all summer long.
+Through tonight, July 12, we'll be hunting down all the must-shop Amazon Prime TV deals on Reviewed-approved TVs so you can binge your favorite shows all summer long.
 Keep scrolling to find the 10 best Prime Day TV deals on screens and accessories from LG, Apple, Sony and more.

 Shop Amazon Prime Day TV deals